-3. On the Create Policy page, add the following information for the column-masking filter:
+3. In Create Policy, add the following information for the column-masking filter:

-Field Description Policy Type Set to Masking by default. (required) Policy Name Enter an appropriate policy name.
+Field Description Policy Type (required) Set to Masking by default.
+Policy Name (required) Enter an appropriate policy name.
 This name cannot be duplicated across the system.
-The policy is enabled by default. (required) across the system.
-The poncy is enabled by default. normal/override Enables you to specify an override policy.
+The policy is enabled by default. normal/override Enables you to specify an override policy.
 When override is selected, the access permissions in the policy override the access permissions in existing policies.
 This feature can be used with Add Validity Period to create temporary access policies that override existing policies.
-TAG Enter the applicable tag name, E.G., MASK. (required) Audit Logging Audit Logging is set to Yes by default.
+TAG Enter the applicable tag name, for example MASK. (required) Audit Logging Audit Logging is set to Yes by default.
 Select No to turn off audit logging.
 Description Enter an optional description for the policy.
 Add Validity Period Specify a start and end time for the policy.

-Policy Conditions (applied at the policy level) Click the + icon to add policy conditions.
+Field Description Policy Conditions (applied at the policy level) Click the + icon to add policy conditions.
 Currently "Accessed after expiry_date? (yes/no)" is the only available policy condition.
-"Accessed after expiry_date (yes/no)?": To set this condition, type yes in the text box, then click the check mark button to add the condition.
+"Accessed after expiry_date (yes/no)?": To set this condition, type yes in the text box, then click check mark to add the condition.
 Enter boolean expression: Available for allow or deny conditions on tag-based policies.
 For examples and details, see "Using Tag Attributes and Values in Ranger Tag-Based Policy Conditions".
 Click Save to save the policy condition.

-Table 52: Mask Conditions
+Table 57: Mask Conditions

 Label Description Select Role Specify the roles to which this policy applies.
 Select Group Specify the groups to which this policy applies.
 The public group contains all users, so granting access to the public group grants access to all users.
 Select User Specify one or more users to which this policy applies.
 Policy Conditions (applied at the item level) Click Add Conditions to add policy conditions.
 Currently "Accessed after expiry_date? (yes/no)" is the only available policy condition.
-"Accessed after expiry_date (yes/no)?": To set this condition, type yes in the text box, then click the check mark button to add the condition.
+"Accessed after expiry_date (yes/no)?": To set this condition, type yes in the text box, then click check mark to add the condition.
 Enter boolean expression: Available for allow or deny conditions on tag-based policies.
 For examples and details, see "Using Tag Attributes and Values in Ranger Tag-Based Policy Conditions".
 Access Types Currently select is the only available access type for the hive component.